andydlindsay/lectures/w04d03/outline.md

 }
 ```

-### Recreate the hardcoded food-item element using jQuery
+### Re-create the hardcoded food item element using jQuery
 * Add a wrapper `<section>` with an id so we can grab it with jQuery
 * Append/prepend our new element to the DOM
 * The style/markup for the created element should be identical to the hardcoded element
-* This is a good opportunity to demonstrate when JS runs by running our code outside and then inside a `document.ready` (the query for the `food-item-container` will fail if the JS runs too early)
+* This is a good opportunity to demonstrate when JS runs by running our code outside and then inside a `document.ready` function (the query for the `#food-item-container` will fail if the JS runs too early)

 ```js
 // inside /public/food-item.js